ubicucsd/bootcamp_19_20/6_BiopythonV2.md

 For example, earlier you determined the GC content of your sequence by writing your own algorithm.
 Instead, it's a lot easier to find a Python package that already has a built-in GC counter, and just run it by doing something like `sequence.count_gc()`, for example.

 The Python package we'll be using for our bioinformatics purposes is called Biopython.
 This is already installed on our cluster.
-If it wasn't, you could install it by doing (DO NOT ACTUALLY DO THIS): `pip install --user biopython`.
+If it wasn't, you could install it by doing (DO NOT ACTUALLY DO THIS): `pip3 install --user biopython`.

 Instead, prove to yourself that Biopython is already on the cluster by doing:
 ```
-pip list
+pip3 list
 ```

 ## Warm Up (Biopython)